Frequently Asked Questions

 Ombuds can make recommendations and offer their perspectives, but we do not have authority to force schools or school districts to take a specific action, terminate school personnel, or remove elected officials from public office.
-We do not make any binding decisions, mandate policies, or formally adjudicate any issues.
+We do not investigate, make any binding decisions, mandate policies, or formally adjudicate any issues.